Microsoft Secure Score

 You can view a graph of your organization's score over time in the History tab.
 This view includes the global average, industry average, and similar seat count, along with all the actions taken in the selected time range.
 You can also customize a date range and filter by category.

-Controls can be scored in two ways.
-Some are scored in a binary fashion - you get 100% of the score if you have the feature or setting configured based on our recommendation.
-Other scores are calculated as a percentage of the total configuration.
-For example, if the improvement recommendation states you’ll get 30 points if you protect all your users with MFA and you only have 5 of 100 total users protected, you would be given a partial score around 2 points (5 protected / 100 total * 30 max pts = 2 pts partial score).
+Most are scored in a binary fashion - you get 100% of the points if you implement the improvement action, like creating a new policy or turning on a specific setting.
+For other improvement actions, points are given as a percentage of the total configuration.
+For example, if the improvement action states you’ll get 30 points if you protect all your users with multi-factor authentication and you only have 5 of 100 total users protected, you would be given a partial score of around 2 points (5 protected / 100 total * 30 max pts = 2 pts partial score).

 Microsoft Secure Score is a numerical summary of your security posture based on system configurations, user behavior and other security related measurements; it is not an absolute measurement of how likely your system or data will be breached.
 Rather, it represents the extent to which you have adopted security controls in your Microsoft environment which can help offset the risk of being breached.
 No online service is completely immune from security breaches, and secure score should not be interpreted as a guarantee against security breach in any manner.

 If you have any issues, please let us know by posting in the Security, Privacy & Compliance community.
 We're monitoring the community and will provide help.